openedx/openedx-learning/docs/decisions/0014-single-taxonomy-view-api.rst

 Context
 --------

-This view returns tags of a closed taxonomy (for MVP has not been implemented yet for open taxonomies).
+This view returns tags of a taxonomy (works with closed, open, and system-defined).
 It is necessary to make a decision about what structure the tags are going to have, how the pagination is going to work and how will the search for tags be implemented.
 It was taken into account that taxonomies commonly have the following characteristics:

 - It has few root tags.
 - It may a very large number of children for each tag.